lawrence-kim1/memory-match/README.md

     - A button is provided which can reset the game by clicking on it.
 10. Resetting the game performs the following actions:
     - All cards are flipped back over
-    - The number of games played is increased
     - The total number of matches are reset
+11. Certain statistics are tracked after each game:
+    - The number of games played
-    - The accuracy percentage is reset to 0%
+    - The cumulative accuracy across all games